YetiForceCompany/YetiForceCRM/README.md

 Read the [documentation] (https://yetiforce.com/en/documentation.html) to learn more.

+Join our [LinkedIn group] (https://www.linkedin.com/groups/8177576) and connect with other users and community members to discuss topics surrounding CRM and YetiForce.

 Follow us on [Twitter](https://twitter.com/YetiForceEN) to get real-time info about new articles and functionalities.

 YetiForce CRM was orginally forked from Vtiger CRM and has mechanisms that allow to easily migrate from Vtiger to YetiForce.